BOB ZELLER, PRESIDENT, LAKE NORMAN, N.C.

 JOHN BANKS, SECRETARY-TREASURER, AVON, CONN.

 Banks is married and has two daughters.
 He graduated from Mount Lebanon (Pa.)
 High School and West Virginia University (B.A. in journalism).
 In his first job out of college, he was sports editor of the Evening Journal in Martinsburg, W.Va., 15 miles from the Antietam battlefield in Sharpsburg, Md.
-A longtime editor in sports at The Dallas Morning News, he now works for ESPN in Connecticut.
-He is the author of two Civil War books: Connecticut Yankees at Antietam and Hidden History of Connecticut Union Soldiers (The History Press.)
+A longtime editor in sports at The Dallas Morning News and ESPN in Connecticut, he is the author of two Civil War books: Connecticut Yankees at Antietam and Hidden History of Connecticut Union Soldiers (The History Press.)
 He also manages three popular Civil War blogs: John Banks’ Civil War Blog, Civil War Then & Now and Civil War 180.

 WILLIAM A. FRASSANITO